Transforming the Outdoor Landscape of Canada's Schools

 - Located within a public school

-- Publicly accessible (greater community included) outside of operating hours
+- Publicly available (greater community included) outside of operating hours

 Eligible expenses include: